Ohm's Law Calculator

 To calculate electrical power, which is the rate at which electrical energy is transferred through a conductor per unit time, we need to know that P = V x I (from Joule's Law), where P is the power in Watts, V and I according to the above definitions.
 This basic equation can be transformed into different formulas depending on the known electrical measurements and is how our Ohm calculator works.

-Ohm's Law Formula Wheel
+Ohm's Law Wheel

 When you combine the formulas you get the Ohm's Law Formula Wheel, shown below, which reflects how our Ohm's Law Calculator works.
 It represents all possible relationships between power (P), resistance (R), current (I) and voltage (V).

-Select the wanted quantity from the inner circle of the wheel and then the appropriate formula in that quadrant based on what you know about the electrical current you are working with.
+To use the wheel, select the wanted quantity from the inner circle of the wheel and then the appropriate formula in that quadrant based on what you know about the electrical current you are working with.

 Robert A.M., Bishop E.S.
 (1917) "Elements of Electricity" American Technical Society p.54